-After lunch at a local restaurant, continue on to House of the Virgin Mary, a pilgrimage site for many people of all denominations.
-According to belief Mary may have spent her last days there.
-Near there you will also visit the ruins of the Temple of Artemis, one of the seven wonders of the ancient world.
+After lunch at a local restaurant, continue on to the House of the Virgin Mary, a pilgrimage site for many people of all denominations.
+According to belief, Mary may have spent her last days there.
+Near there, you will also visit the Temple of Artemis’s ruins, one of the seven wonders of the ancient world.

 7. Istanbul Troy Day Trip

-After the tour, you will be returned back to ferry port to take a ferry across the Dardanelles.
-You will return to Istanbul in the evening, arriving back in approximately 23:00.
+After the tour, you will be returned back to the ferry port to take a ferry across the Dardanelles.
+You will return to Istanbul in the evening, arriving back at approximately 23:00.

 8. Full Day Bosphorus and Asia